Migz93/3dq/README.md

 - **Database**: Contains all your filaments, printers, hardware, quotes, and settings
 - **Quote Data**: All quote information is stored in the database for easy access and invoice generation
+- **Example Data**: The application includes an example quote (Tardis Lightbox) with realistic values to help you understand how the system works

 ## Troubleshooting